nkib3t/Nathan/README.md

 - 👀 I’m interested in programming.
 - 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate on creating systems
-- 📫 How to reach me .via email..
+- 📫 How to reach me via email..biwotnathan71@gmail.com

 <!---
-Nathanbiwot/Nathanbiwot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Nathankibet/Nathankibet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->